svoboda-rabstvo/www.repometric.com/INFO.md

 ### Inline
 > Scripts and Styles (except external) inlined using [gulp-inline-source](https://www.npmjs.com/package/gulp-inline-source).
 ### Inject
-> Parts of the page that areoptional for development injected using [gulp-inject](https://www.npmjs.com/package/gulp-inject) (Social Metainfo & Analytics).
+> Parts of the page that are optional for development injected using [gulp-inject](https://www.npmjs.com/package/gulp-inject) (Social Metainfo & Analytics).
 ### Travis
 > [Build, test and deploy](https://travis-ci.org/repometric/landing) all together using `.travis.yml` config.
 Every merge to `master` triggers build and deploy to `gh-pages` branch.